turingschool/lesson_plans/ruby_04-apis_and_scalability/looking_for_project.markdown

 You will be expected to work in a pull request process on your code and within your team.
 All major work should be pull requested in to your repo and you should expect to tag relevant mentors/students and drop PRs in slack.
 You will need at least one teammate to 'approve' your PR before you merge it.

-You should expect to spend some time reviewing pull requests of others - a good metric is to select a PR a day to look over in depth from other teammates.
+You should expect to spend some time reviewing pull requests of others - a good metric is to select 2/3 PRs a week to look over in depth from other teammates.

 ### Tracking hours